Graduate Studies Manual

 IV.
 Thesis Cycle and Guidelines

-V. Graduate Advisory Council
+VII.
+Graduate Advisory Council

 The council deliberates on policy and procedural issues related to the different aspects of graduate studies at AUC.
-Decisions are taken by majority vote.
+Decisions are taken by a majority vote.
 This ensures shared governance and program buy-in for policies and procedures in place.